Back to blogUpdated · 3 min read

 • Opting for a balloon payment means paying a large sum at the contract's end.

-• Some contracts offer a 'guaranteed future value', which is an agreed price the dealership will pay to buy back the car at the end of your contract.
+• Some contracts offer a 'guaranteed future value', which is an agreed price the dealership will pay to buyback the car at the end of your contract.

-• If you finance a car, you are the legal owner, so you’re free to drive it as far you want.
+• If you finance a car, you are the legal owner, so you’re free to drive it as far as you want.
 The mileage limitation is optional and only applies (together with other service and maintenance and care requirements) if you want the “guaranteed future value” to apply.

 Lease-to-own: